UCDenver-ccp/Ignorance-Base/README.md

 ## Automated Data Corpus: The first step to creating the ignorance-base is to automatically run the classifiers over all of your articles in a text format.

 0. We are working in the Automated_Data_Corpus/ folder.
+In general, everything is created automatically aside from the Aritcle/ folder, assuming that all of the github repositories mentioned above are dowloaded.

 1. Place all articles of interest in the Articles/ folder.
 There are already the 1,552 not gold standard ones there.
 All articles must be in txt format and have the suffix .nxml.gz.txt